tobyscott25/blog/content/posts/auth-github-cli-over-ssh/index.md

 ---
 date: 2024-01-08T10:35:52+11:00
-title: "Authenticating GitHub CLI over SSH"
+title: "Authenticating Git and GitHub CLI over SSH"
-description: "A quick tutorial on authenticating your GitHub CLI over SSH with an existing key"
+description: "Configuring Git and GitHub CLI to authenticate over SSH is easy, more secure, and a great step for those wanting a deeper understanding of Git configuration and authentication."
 tags:
   [
     "Linux",